 1 Month-Old Baby Not Opening Eyes

-- Cause for concern: If a 1 month old baby is still not regularly opening their eyes, this would be considered abnormal.
+- Cause for concern: If a 1-month-old baby is still not regularly opening its eyes, this would be considered abnormal.

 - At this stage, the eyes should be open more often than closed during awake periods.